McAfee Antivirus Test 2023: How Good Is the Protection?

-Turning to performance, McAfee took 5.5 out of 6 points from AV-Test and received a score of 85/100 (and fourth place) in AV-Comparatives' most recent Performance Test.
-As such, the program's performance was more than solid according to both testing labs, a viewpoint that we can share.
-We didn't notice any performance drops during the roughly 50 minutes it took to perform a full system scan.
+Turning to performance, McAfee took 5.5 out of 6 points from AV-Test and received a score of 85/100 (and fourth place) in AV-Comparatives Performance Test.
+Both testing labs rated the program's performance as more than solid and we concur.
+We didn't notice any performance issues during the roughly 50 minutes it took to perform a full system scan.

 McAfee didn't disappoint in the areas that matter most for antivirus software.
-Our own findings matched those of the two independent testing labs, namely, that McAfee provides a high degree of security while not inhibiting a system's performance.
+Our own findings matched those of the two independent testing labs.
+As a result, we can say that McAfee provides a high degree of security while not inhibiting performance.

-For DIY types, McAfee offers a lot of content to sink your teeth into including FAQs, an extensive Knowledge Base, online help with step-by-step guides, and a forum.
+McAfee offers a lot of DIY content including FAQs, an extensive Knowledge Base, online help with step-by-step guides, and a forum.
 Unfortunately, we couldn't find any video tutorials.

-Live support is offered in the form of a 24/7 live chat, which opens after inputting your name, email address, and telephone number.
+Live support is offered through a 24/7 live chat, which launches after inputting your name, email address, and telephone number.

 McAfee provides a 24/7 live chat for English-speaking users.

-In the chat, we waited around a minute to be put in contact with a helpful staffer who answered our question competently.
-All the same, we aren't entirely sure if chat support would be able to handle a more complicated query, but this is just the perception we had.
+We waited around a minute to start speaking with a helpful staffer who competently answered our questions.
+It wasn't clear if chat support would be able to handle a more complicated query, but this is just the perception we had.

-McAfee's live support is pretty good, while its static support, barring the absence of video tutorials, is excellent.
+McAfee's live support is pretty good, while its static support is excellent, even if it doesn't include video tutorials.

-As mentioned above, McAfee's pricing structure is relatively straightforward: Whereas most of McAfee's competitors group features into specific packages, McAfee offers all paying customers access to the same capabilities, limiting only the number of users for each price segment.
-Total Protection is available for 1, 5, or 10 devices, each as part of a 1-year subscription.
+As mentioned above, McAfee's pricing structure is relatively straightforward: Whereas most of McAfee's competitors group features into different packages, McAfee offers all paying customers access to the same tools.
+The only difference between subscriptions is the number of users/devices: Total Protection is available for 1, 5, or 10 devices, each as part of a 1-year subscription.

 Corporate solutions are also offered, however, the Enterprise wing of the company was sold to Symphony Technology Group (STG) in July 2021, which has led to a rebranding of the product.